gnolang/gno/PHILOSOPHY.md

 ## Token Philosophy

  * Single base token.
- * Deflatinoary is sufficient when tx fees are imminent.
+ * Deflationary is sufficient when tx fees are imminent.
  * Int64 is sufficiently large to handle human numbers; for everything else, use denom conversions.